QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

   <br>&emsp;1.3.3 New class hierarchy on 1D algorithms.

 2.0.0 Two dimensional code implementation.
 1D version maintained for fast/simpler simulations.
+  <br>&emsp;2.0.1 New class hierarchy on 2D algorithms.
+New organization of header files

 ### Internal syntax